Article 6: PENALTIES

 - cancellation of RIIL contest without the required consent.

 - forfeiting a RIIL contest (league or non-league).

 - failure to report league contests scores

 - Any school or schools failing to file the Eligibility Lists online on or before the designated date shall be subject to a two hundred-dollar ($200.00) fine for each missing list.

 Section 5.
 USE OF INELIGIBLE COACH

-All coaches (paid or volunteer) must meet all RIIL and RI Dept. Of Education certification requirements (Article 13 Section 1) and must be listed on the RIIL website (www.riil.org).
+- All coaches (paid or volunteer) must meet all RIIL certification requirements (Article 13 Section 1) and must be listed along with contact information on the RIIL website (www.riil.org).

-Coaches not listed on the RIIL website or do not meet the certification requirements will not be eligible to coach in any RIIL contest.
+- Coaches not listed on the RIIL website along with contact information or do not meet the certification requirements will not be eligible to coach in any RIIL contest.